open-rmf/rmf-web/packages/dashboard/examples/keycloak/README.md

 This is an example using a local keycloak authentication provider.

-Follow the instrunctions below to run the example
+Follow the instructions below to run the example

 1. Start a keycloak instance